 Each student MUST have permission prior to leaving campus at ANY TIME during the school day.
 Students that are 18 years of age must have written authorization from a parent stating that the student is responsible for him/herself to excuse absences or to leave campus.
 While it is strongly suggested that medical and dental appointments and personal business be conducted after school hours, this is not always possible.
 If it is necessary for you to leave campus during the day, your parents must send a note with you to this effect to be given to the attendance office.
-The Attendance Office will provide you with a pass to leave campus.
-STUDENTS WHO LEAVE CAMPUS WITHOUT PERMISSION ARE CONSIDERED TRUANT UNDER THE LAW.
+The Attendance Office will pro- vide you with a pass to leave campus.

 Students who do not adhere to the required procedures and who are found off campus are subject to citation by the Sheriff's Department (Riverside Co.
 Ord.
-339.2(3) (a)).
-Students who return to campus after being truant that same day are subject to search.
+339.2(3) (a)). .
 Students who are ill must get a pass from their classroom teacher before coming to the guidance office or the nurse's office.